We've been featured in:

 In order to prove you were injured at work due to a lack of training or inadequate training, you would need to demonstrate that there was a risk of injury to you without the relevant training you received, and your employer breached their duty of care towards you by either not risk assessing your job, or by not acting on the finding of a risk assessment by providing you with relevant training.

-This could be difficult to do, and this is why many claimants turn to a personal injury solicitor to help them with such claims.
-A lawyer could help build a case against your employer if you:
+This can be challenging, which is why many claimants turn to a personal injury solicitor for assistance with such claims.
+They can help build a case against your employer if you:

 • Did not receive basic induction training